 Since I like to focus on fun things to do with kids, I’m going to highlight their kid-friendly areas.

-In case you’re wondering, a slot car is a powered miniature auto or other vehicle that is guided by a groove or slot in the track on which it runs.
+In case you’re wondering, a slot car is a powered miniature auto or other vehicle that’s guided by a groove or slot in the track on which it runs.

 You’ll need to get a ticket to participate.
-It’s $3 for non members and $2 for members.
+It’s $5 per race for non-members and $4 for members.

 We didn’t participate because I wasn’t sure how it worked and didn’t want my son to be frustrated while I messed around with it.
 We’ll definitely do it next time when my husband is with us.